MIPPL/nephele-org-website/public/content/developers/docs/mev/index.md

 MEV in the NFT space is an emergent phenomenon, and isn't necessarily profitable.

-However, since NFT transactions happen on the same blockchain shared by all other Ethereum transactions, searchers can use similar techniques as those used in traditional MEV opportunities in the NFT market too.
+However, since NFT transactions happen on the same blockchain shared by all other Nephele transactions, searchers can use similar techniques as those used in traditional MEV opportunities in the NFT market too.

 For example, if there's a popular NFT drop and a searcher wants a certain NFT or set of NFTs, they can program a transaction such that they are the first in line to buy the NFT, or they can buy the entire set of NFTs in a single transaction.
 Or if an NFT is [mistakenly listed at a low price](https://www.theblockcrypto.com/post/113546/mistake-sees-69000-cryptopunk-sold-for-less-than-a-cent), a searcher can frontrun other purchasers and snap it up for cheap.